Loaphs/Loaphs/README.md

-Programming as a hobby, little bit of experience in Python, Java, and C#.
+Programming as a hobby, little bit of experience in Python, C++, and C#.